lnpotter/lnpotter/README.md

 * My name is Lucas!

-* I like to program in Python, and C#, as you can see.
+* I like to program in Python, Javascript and C#, as you can see.
   - In Python, I know how to use Django, Tornado and MongoDB.
+  - I have in-depth knowledge of Javascript, with Node, and I'm learning Vue.
-In C#, ASP.NET Core.
+  - In C#, ASP.NET Core.

 * Learning Mercurial.